builderbill

 • The good thing about the sketch is that I can, for a start remember where it was. (how many holiday shots have you got that you can't even remember where they were taken ?).

-Click on any of the thumbnails for a larger version. (not necessarily better :-).
-Also there is a small amount of rambling text.
+With the sketches on the right you can click on any of the thumbnails for a larger version. (not necessarily better :-).
+Also with the larger version there may be one or two other sketches and photos.
+There may also be a small amount of rambling text.
 (I am allowed to stray off topic on my own site:-)

 After I had been using my CAD program for a couple years I got thinking that it would be nice to do sketches of people in some of my drafting jobs.
-Make them look a bit more professional.
+Make the concept drawings (as the architects call them) look more professional.

 I soon found out that if you can't draw with a pencil, you have no chance with a mouse.
-No computer aids were going to change that fact.
+No computer aids were going to change that fact, so I decided to teach myself how to draw, and let me tell you it isn't all that hard you know.
+It is just practice.

 I picked up a book from the library, "Drawing On The Right Side of The Brain".
 Within a few pages I was hooked.
 In a few hours I was making progress.
 I loved it.